oceanumeric/DataLab-Template/README.md

 # Work Space with AI for futurist

-This is a __one-click__ solution to create a workspace with AI for futurist.
+This is a __one-click__  :fire: solution to create a workspace with AI for futurist.
 It assumes you have:

 - Github account
 - Github CodeSpace enabled (if not, register [here](https://github.com/features/codespaces))